yueguoguo/yueguoguo.github.io/_posts/2024-11-31-service-as-a-software.md

   product retrieval model, APIs, etc. **This can be achieved by an LLM-based model in combination with the pre-defined data model (`user` data, `product` data, `product category` data, etc.) and API specifications.**
-* for the *retail merchant*, the inputs define the product catalog, basic information, supply-chain-related information, inventory status, etc. **This needs to be implemented by using LLM model, retrieval-augmented-generation component, prompting techniques (zero-shot, few-shot, chain-of-thought, etc.),
+* for the *retailer*, the inputs define the product catalog, basic information, supply-chain-related information, inventory status, etc. **This needs to be implemented by using LLM model, retrieval-augmented-generation component, prompting techniques (zero-shot, few-shot, chain-of-thought, etc.),